-Name of Initial Assessor /Reviewer John McLean Post Held: MR Safety Expert Department: Imaging Date (Initial Review) 24/5/2015 Subject of Assessme nt: E.g.: hazard, task, equipment, location, peop le Scanning patient s in MRI with clips (e.g. hemosta tic clips, ligati ng clips and fasten ers).
-Note essment does not consider aneur es this risk assessment cover intr Hazards (Describe the h Hazards (Describe the harmful agent(s) and the adverse consequences they could cause) MRI can present a risk of migration in the form of translational a and rotational move ement to ferromagnetic ob jects.
-MRI can also present a risl k of heating to o metallic objects th ne likelihood s on many factors e.g. the part of the body bein ng scanned, the sh ape, size, I the orientation of the object.
-Description of Risk Describe the work that causes exposure to the hazard, and the relevant circumstances.
+Name of Initial Assessor /Reviewer: John McLean/ Sarah Allwood-Spiers Post Held: MR Safety Expert Department: Imaging Date (Initial Review): 23/12/2024 Subject of Assessment: Fig., herery took equipment legation needs

+Subject of Assessment: E.g.: hazard, task, equipment, location, people

+Scanning patients in MRI with skin staples

+Hazards (Describe the harmful agent(s) and the adverse consequences they could cause)

+MRI can present a risk of implant migration and translation to ferromagnetic implants.
+MRI scan also present a risk of heating to metallic implants.

+Description of Risk

+Describe the work that causes exposure to the hazard, and the relevant circumstances.
 Who is at risk?
-Highlight significant factors: what makes the risk more or less serious - e.g.: the time taken, how often the work is done, who does it, the work environment, anything else relevant.
+Highlight significant factors: what

 The high static magnetic field has the potential to cause migration or translation of ferromagnetic implants.
 The RF power of the MRI scanner also has the potential to cause heating in metallic implants.

+Small metal implants <2cm are very unlikely to cause excessive heating at field strengths of 3T and below.

+Most skin staples used for surgical procedures are non-ferrous i.e. they are typically made from titanium, non-ferrous stainless steel or tantalum, and therefore would not move in the magnetic field.

+Staples are small and well-fixed in tissue.
+If a staple is weakly ferromagnetic, it is unlikely it would move significantly in the magnetic field.

-Existing Precautions Describe how they might fail to prevent adverse To the best of our knowledge all hemostatic clips and clips used for ligation and fastening purposes are made from non-ferrous or weakly ferrous and are therefore highly unlikely to move and cause injury to the patient while in the MRI environment. outcomes.
-This policy does not relate to aneurysm clips, confusion on this issue might lead to a member of staff wrongly assuming a clip used for treating an aneurysm are covered by this policy.
-The shape and size of clips are such that excessive heating of the staples is highly unlikely These measures might fail if a new hemostatic surgical clip is brought into use that presented a risk to patients in the MRI environment.
-To the best of our knowledge there has never been an adverse incident or injury as a result of a patient with a clip of this nature being scanned with MRI. physics staff such the ure is continually monitored by MRI at should issues arise with these orrective action can be taken.
+Existing Precautions Describe how they might fail to prevent adverse outcomes The majority of skin staples used for surgical procedures These measures might fail if a new surgical staple is are non-ferrous i.e. they are typically made from titanium. brought into use that is ferrous.
+However, we feel it is non-ferrous stainless steel or tantalum. highly unlikely in modern medicine that such a product would be made that was not suitable for MRI.
+The shape and size of staples are such that excessive heating of the staples is highly unlikely.
+If a patient reports that their staples are magnetic, check with a hand magnet.
+Move patient into scanner slowly and stop if any discomfort.
+To the best of our knowledge there has never been an adverse incident or injury as a result of a patient with skin staples being scanned with MRI.
+The MRI safety literature is continually monitored by MRI physics staff such that should issues arise with these implants necessary corrective action can be taken.